FarisHijazi/htmltable/README.md

 #### Column and row headers

-- Column headers are infered automatically, to manually specify columnames, use `-c`/`--colnames`
+- Column headers are inferred automatically, to manually specify column names, use `-c`/`--colnames`
 - Row headers options:
   - Can be left blank
   - Indexed numerically using `-x`/`--index`